AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     # The ID of the EIP bandwidth plan.
     request.set_BandwidthPackageId("cbwp-uf6jvfp1wqps1vywa****")

-    # The EIPs to be associated with the EIP bandwidth plan.
+    # The EIPs that you want to associate with the EIP bandwidth plan.
     request.set_IpInstanceId(IpInstanceIds[i])

     # Make an API request and print the response.